stateright/stateright.github.io/md-src/seeking-consensus.md

 cargo init
 ```

-Add dependencies to `Cargo.toml`.
-Note that we now need to include `serde`.
+Next we add dependencies to `Cargo.toml`.
+Notice that we now need to include
+the `serde` package.

 ```toml
 {{#include ../rs-src/seeking-consensus/Cargo.toml}}